vlandaberry/Kmean/README.md

 With this function you can calculate the centers and obtain the data classification in clusters using k-means method.

-- some codes on K-means using the R function kmean based on the book  "Practical Guide To Cluster Analysis in R, Unsupervised Machine Learning",  author:Alboukadel Kassambara.
-The file with the code is KmeanTutorial.R
+- Codes on K-means using the R function kmean based on the book  "Practical Guide To Cluster Analysis in R, Unsupervised Machine Learning",  author:Alboukadel Kassambara.
+The file with the code is **Tutorial.R**

--some exercises solutions in the Excercises folder.
+-Exercises solutions in the Excercises folder.

-- real data analysis using k-means algortihm.
+- Real data analysis using k-means algortihm.

 ## K-mean function programmed in R